How Much Does It Cost to Develop a WordPress Website?

 Pro tip: Note that a standard custom WordPress theme can cost up to $5000.
 The more custom features you add, the higher the Website development costs will go–as much as $15000 or more.

 What is the All-Inclusive WordPress Website Design Cost?

 We’ve already answered the key question: How much does it cost to build a website?
 Next, let’s look at the kind of expenses businesses will need to undertake for a WordPress website design cost.
 For your ease, here’s a quick breakdown of the same:

-- Free designs and themes: As mentioned earlier, you can always take advantage of the free wordpress themes available.
-To zero in on the right kind of theme, make sure to filter your search results by layout, features, and the theme/subject that ties to your vision.
+- Free designs and themes: As mentioned earlier, you can always take advantage of the free WordPress themes available.
+To zero in on the right kind of theme, make sure to filter your search results by layout, features, and theme/subject that ties to your vision.

 - Paid templates: You can also go for a paid template from websites other than WordPress.

 - Custom website theme by a web developer: The best option of them all is this third option.
-If you’re not happy with the free and paid themes available at your disposal, you can hire the services of a WordPress web designer and developer.
+If you’re not happy with the free and paid themes available at your disposal, you can find and hire a WordPress website designer and developer.
 The costs for the same can range anywhere between $700 to $10,000 (or more), depending on the expertise, skills, and experience they bring to the table.